jen2ags/E-commerce/README.md

 # E-commerce

 ## Purpose
-THe purpose of the application is to organize data so that the retail store can view and update data while having specific parts of the data linked in different tables.
+The purpose of the application is to organize data so that the retail store can view and update data while having specific parts of the data linked in different tables.

 ## Built With